 As a last resort, Shari reached out to HDC MidAtlantic’s Resident Services.
 Resident Services works to strengthen the mental, physical, financial and emotional health of our residents and communities.
 In Shari’s case, the Resident Service Coordinator worked with the Community Manager at Skyline View Apartments to come up with a plan.

-You can help, too, by giving.
-Tax-deductible contributions may be made securely online below or by mailing your check (made payable to HDC MidAtlantic) to:
+You can help support this vital resource for HDC residents by giving.
+Tax-deductible contributions may be made securely online or by mailing your check payable to HDC MidAtlantic) to:

 4-6 West King Street, Suite 4